glasnt/talks/2016_03_DjangoConEU/slides.md

 Note:
 This talk contains no emoji.

-SVG renders.
+SVG renders only

-I'm running Ubuntu, and nothing would work if I did that
+I'm running Ubuntu, and emoji don't work on ubuntu by default

-OR

-I'm running OSX Yosemite.
-It was released in June 2014, the same time as Unicode 7.0.
+I also have a Mac!
+Yosemite - Unicode 6.0 only.

-The only 7.0 emoji it supports natively is the vulcan salute
+The only Unicode 7.0 emoji it supports natively is the vulcan salute

 Yes, the vulcan salute is an emoji.